 This simple pot roast dinner in a cast iron skillet is the best Sunday meal.
 Juicy chuck roast is cooked low and slow with potatoes, carrots, and onions for an easy one-pot meal the whole family will enjoy.

 This post was originally published in October 2019 and has been updated for content.

-As a kid, my mom used to make a pot roast pretty regularly for Sunday dinner.
-While we were at church, she would cook the roast in the slow cooker with potatoes and carrots.
-When we got home, the house was always filled with the most amazing aroma.
-This is my version of her famous pot roast dinner that has quickly become a Sunday dinner staple in our house.
+As a kid, my mom used to make a pot roast dinner pretty regularly for our Sunday meal.
+While we were at church, the pot roast would cook with potatoes and carrots, filling the house with the most amazing aroma.

 🥩 Ingredient notes